 When evaluating where to install a wall mounted IW25 the following considerations should be taken into account:

 - Ensure that provisions are made for bringing power to the unit.
 In most commercial applications a hardwired dehumidifier is preferable.
 Click the link below for a short video explaining how this is done using the IW25

 - Ensure that provisions are made for draining condensate from the unit.
 Unlike portable dehumidifiers, the IW25 does not have a holding take which would require emptying.
 Instead the unit incorporates a gravity drain design.
 In cases where this is not practical, installers may elect to use a condensate pump to displace condensate from the unit.

-In the case of a stairwell, hallway or common area installation take care to ensure the unit in installed at such a height to prevent people from walking into it.
+In the case of a stairwell, hallway or common area installation take care to ensure the in-wall dehumidifier unit is installed at such a height to prevent people from walking into it.
 For most classroom installations or in facilities where sound is a concern the unit should be mounted at the back of the room whenever possible.

 Once the location has been established the first step is to fasten the galvanized metal surface mounting box securely to the wall.
 If the application calls for a matching color or custom finish you might want to primer the box before mounting to the wall.
 Use fasteners appropriate for the composition of the wall.
 For example, use masonry anchors or tapcons when mounting the box to masonry walls.
 The weight of the IW25 is approximately 40 pounds.